 The Port of Plymouth is less than a mile (1.6km) from Plymouth city centre and its geographical advantages ensure that it is well placed to continue to serve European trade and tourist routes.

-Supporting around 1,400 national jobs, the port has been a key hub for Brittany Ferries for over 40 years, but also handles an array of different industrial cargoes, amounting to an annual trade value of over £470 million.
+Supporting around 1,400 national jobs, Millbay Docks in the Port of Plymouth, has been a key hub for Brittany Ferries for over 40 years, but also handles an array of different industrial cargoes, amounting to an annual trade value of over £470 million.

 The A38 Devon Expressway links Plymouth to the M5 at Exeter, providing access to the M4 and the Midlands.